 Both these factors are influenced by the maternal emotions as mentioned previously.
 How baby feels about being born will largely depend on how mum feels, as her bio-feedback will be informing the baby about whether it is safe to be born.

-e.g. If everytime mum talks or thinks about giving birth she gets all tense and starts to feel frightened, her body will be producing adrenaline based hormones, which will be alerting baby to a perceived danger.
+e.g. If every time mum talks or thinks about giving birth she gets all tense and starts to feel frightened, her body will be producing adrenaline-based hormones, which will be alerting the baby to a perceived danger.

 WARNING: you can't fool your body as the response is automatic, but what you can do is change the imagery in the mind, and use physical prompts to change the nervous system response, when fear is experienced.

-All of this can be learned in Birthlight Pregnancy Yoga classes and with the various hypnobirthing techniques that are mentioned on our site.
+All of this can be learned in Pregnancy & Birth Preparation Yoga classes and with the various hypnobirthing techniques that are mentioned.
 Gemma Stone's program 'Birthing from Love' is also full of information and tools to support the shift from fear to trust.

 Learn breathing and relaxation techniques to help you release tension in these areas.
 If you are local to Surrey or London based look here for our scheduled classes, otherwise please use the 'Find a Teacher' function on the Birthlight website.